 - No HDMI input

-VIZIO is already known as a budget brand for televisions, so it makes sense for the company to offer a matching soundbar.
-That's what you get with the SB3820-C6 Soundbar with its two full-range stereo speakers, Deep Bass technology, and sleek design.
+VIZIO is already known as a budget brand for televisions, so it makes sense for the company to offer a matching soundbar in the SB2920-C6 Soundbar.
+It has two full-range stereo speakers, Deep Bass technology, and a sleek design.

-The SB3820-C6 is capable of producing up to 100 decibels with the two speakers Dolby Digital tuning.
+The SB2920-C6 is capable of producing up to 95 decibels with the two speakers and DTS TruSurround.
 Plus, there is Bluetooth built-in so you can pair your smartphone, tablet, or even computer to this soundbar.
-This is an excellent option for those with televisions measuring at least 42-inches, as the SB3820-C6 is 38-inches wide.
+This is an excellent option for those with televisions measuring at least 32 inches, as the SB2920-C6 is 29 inches wide.

 - Built-in Bluetooth